ibm-cloud-docs/cloud-object-storage/web-application.md

 ```
 {: codeblock}

-The body of the index view contains our bootstrap styled navigation tabs, and our upload form in a basic layout that is provided by the CSS styles included with bootstrap.
+The body of the index view contains your bootstrap styled navigation tabs, and your upload form in a basic layout that is provided by the CSS styles included with bootstrap.

-Consider these two specifications for our app:
+Consider these two specifications for your app:

-- We set our form method to `POST` and the form-data encoding type as
-multipart/form-data on line 24.
-For the form action, we send the
-data from our form to the app to the app route "/".
-Later, we do
-extra work in our router logic to handle `POST` requests to
+- Set your form method to `POST` and the form-data encoding type as multipart/form-data on line 24.
+For the form action, send the data from your form to the app to the app route "/".
+Later, do extra work in your router logic to handle `POST` requests to that route.
-that route.

-- We want to display feedback about the status of the attempted file
-upload to the user.
-This feedback is passed to our view in a
-variable named "status", and is displayed after the upload form.
+- Display feedback about the status of the attempted file upload to the user.
+This feedback is passed to your view in a variable named "status", and is displayed after the upload form.

 ```html
 <!DOCTYPE html>